 Straightforward communication is especially important for companies like Acquia that are creating and defining new categories in their market.
 As we’ve evolved our solution from web content management to become a leader in the digital experience platform (DXP) space, Acquia has made significant changes to our product portfolio.
 In under two years, we added a customer data platform, marketing automation and low-code site building features to our DXP.
 This transformation alongside an emerging market space presented the opportunity to shape the discussion and define the terms of the conversation.
 We wanted to be proactive in building content that spoke to our modern vision of what an open digital experience is and make sure that all of this new content and product information flowed throughout our site to form a complete, connected brand image.

 Beyond just refreshing the brand messaging and content, we also saw this site relaunch as the perfect opportunity to take advantage of all of our own leading solutions.
 We put our vision into action by implementing our own technologies in strategic ways to help us work more efficiently, enhance overall performance and improve the look and feel of the site.
 Thankfully, migrating all of our new content from Drupal 8 to the new Drupal 9 website was fast and painless.

 At the end of the day, relaunching a website is the opportunity for any CMO to make their mark, instead of following what every other company is doing.
-When the world of digital changes on a dime, those who succeed are those who get out ahead and carve their own path rather than follow the crowd.
+When the world of digital changes on a sixpence, those who succeed are those who get out ahead and carve their own path, rather than follow the crowd.